Your team slowly shuffles into the meeting room. It’s time for the monthly team meeting. There are some difficult items

 You thought it was going to be a stressful meeting, but it turned out to be quite positive.
 Nobody had any complaints.
 A great result, right?

 Wrong.
-When silence is all you hear, this is a bad thing.
-When people don’t speak up, something is not quite right.
+When silence is all you hear, this is often a bad thing.
+When people don’t speak up when you know they should, something is not quite right.

-If your team used to speak up but now don’t, that’s a problem.
-If your team *never* spoke up, that is also a problem.
 You need feedback to improve, like everyone else.
-In my experience, there are several reasons why your team may not speak up.
+In my experience, there are several reasons why your team may not be speaking up.

 If their concerns are ignored and nothing is ever done to address them, it’s natural for people to stop trying.